Flickinger Family Firsts

 Retail Franchising and Horizontally & Vertically Integrated Private Label

 Burt P. Flickinger III, the Managing Director of Strategic Resource Group, is a great-grandson of S.M.
-Flickinger, the founder of the first international retail franchised businesses in history and the first full-line vertically and horizontally integrated Private Label program (North American and worldwide).
+Flickinger, the founder of the first international retail franchised business in history and the first full-line vertically and horizontally integrated private label program (North American and worldwide).

 S. M. Flickinger and Burt Flickinger Sr. founded Red & White in 1921 and helped J. Frank Grimes co-found IGA in 1926.
 The Flickingers founded Red & White with thousands of stores in the U.S. and Canada, as well as worldwide.